 In that spirit, let’s take a trip through some of the personal finance calculations we don’t need.
 The numbers can distract and overwhelm you rather than encourage and illuminate you.
 Then, with those out of the way, we’ll be able to double down on a few numbers that make all the difference to a healthy life with money.

 1. Interest Rates

-Joking aside, it has been decades since bank accounts have offered people any meaningful interest payouts.
+Joking aside, it has been decades since bank accounts offered people meaningful interest payouts.
 And there’s no sign of them coming back anytime soon.
 Interest rates today range roughly from “pathetic” to “flat-out insulting.”

 Checking and savings accounts still serve other valuable purposes.
-And if they do manage to pull a few bucks in interest here and there, that’s great.
+And if they manage to pull a few bucks in interest here and there, that’s great.
 But on the whole, I wouldn’t waste much valuable energy fussing over which account has the ideal interest rate.

 2. Debt:Income Ratio

 Let’s keep this one brief.
 If you’re unfamiliar, your debt-to-income ratio is the relationship between how much money you make and how much debt you have.